Pals: A Magnificent Medieval Village

 A Magical Xmas

 This magical time of year is packed with fun activities for everyone to NjOY!
-It takes place from 4 December until 5 January.
+It takes place from 4 December to 5 January.
 The streets light up with festive decorations.
 One of the most thrilling moments is the visit from Their Majesties, the Three Kings, something many of us look forward to, especially the little ones who can’t wait to see them and perhaps receive a special gift.
 There will be a lively atmosphere, with charming local markets filled with unique handcrafted items, cheerful music, and delicious holiday treats.
 You can find the complete event schedule on the town’s official website to ensure you don’t miss a thing.

 A view of the beautiful natural beach of Pals, with the Medes Islands in the distance